orkestral/venom/README.md

 venom
   .create({
     session: 'session-name', //name of session
-    multidevice: false // for version not multidevice use false.(default: true) })
+    multidevice: true // for version not multidevice use false.(default: true) })
   .then((client) => start(client))
   .catch((erro) => {